jerry81/sailsPrototype/README.md

 ### TODO

   1.  unit tests
-  2.  deployment (dockerfile, k8s yamls)
+  2.  deployment (dockerfile, k8s yamls) - update 1/5 DONE
   3.  modularization of controllers and routes
   4. Move resumes out of mongo to OSS/S3
   5.  hide the hardcoded encryption key for sensitive data in exercise 2 from source code